 We regularly review the Proposition 65 List and reserve the right to amend this label as necessary.

 Semiconductor manufacturing processes are complex and require the use of an assortment of materials and chemicals during the wafer fabrication and product assembly operations.
 We recognize the risks and unfavorable consequences on the environment and the health and safety of people, as well as our brand image, profits, and financial situation if the waste from our operations is not disposed of appropriately.
-Therefore, we are fully committed to minimizing any waste generated from our operations and disposing of such waste safely and responsibly so as to protect the environment, and the health and safety of our employees and the communities in which we operate.
+We are fully committed to minimizing any waste generated from our operations and disposing of such waste safely and responsibly so as to protect the environment, and the health and safety of our employees and the communities in which we operate.

 Our various manufacturing processes can generate potentially hazardous waste, including chemical substances.
-We regularly monitor the type of waste generated from our manufacturing facilities, including both hazardous (e.g. batteries, accumulators, oily sludge, acid, resin) and non-hazardous waste (e.g. cardboard, paper, glass, food waste, plastic bottles, metal cans, wooden pallets).
-Both hazardous wastes and non-hazardous wastes are recycled, incinerated, or disposed of at landfills.
+We regularly monitor the type of waste generated from our manufacturing facilities, including both hazardous (e.g. batteries, accumulators, oily sludge, acid, resin) and nonhazardous waste (e.g. cardboard, paper, glass, food waste, plastic bottles, metal cans, wooden pallets).
+Both hazardous and non-hazardous wastes are recycled, incinerated, or disposed of at landfills.
 We comply with applicable laws and regulations relating to the use, storage, and handling of chemicals, as well as the disposal of any potentially hazardous waste.
 Where appropriate, we engage waste management service providers to transport, treat, and dispose of waste generated from our operations.

 Please refer to our sustainability website for more information on Responsible Use of Materials and Chemicals in our Products, including our compliance with RoHS (Restriction of the Use of Certain Hazardous Substances in Electrical and Electronic Equipment) and REACH (Registration, Evaluation, Authorization and Restriction of Chemicals) Directives.
+Consistent with SASB TC-SC-150a.1’s requirement to disclose the legal or regulatory framework(s) used to define hazardous waste and recycled hazardous waste, we use the following governing standards:

 Waste Reduction Initiatives